iCollin/core_py/README.md

 	 note:
 		 build can be the number shown with list or the name of the build

-python core.py ini <build>
-         description:
-                 open the ini config of a build in vim
-         note:
-                 build can be the number shown with list or the name of the build

 python core.py style
 	 description:
 		 check style of a build
 	 optional parameters:
 	   -f    fix style of a build

 python core.py ps
 	 description:
 		 list the ps output matching smartDeviceLinkCore
+	 optional parameters:
+	   -a    display instances from all users

 python core.py help
 	 aliases: